Shashank-Vishwakarma/MERN-Chat-Application/README.md

 ## Features
 1. Login using Email and password
 2. Sign Up
+3. Logout
-3. End-to-End Ecryopted Chat
+4. End-to-End Ecryopted Chat
-4. Shows online users with a green circle
+5. Shows online users with a green circle
-5. Search for user
+6. Search for user

 ### Screenshots